ghadaAwad99/WeatherForecastApp/README.md

 - Add certain places to your favorite and follow the weather conditions in these places.
 - Add reminders to check if there is any national weather alerts from major national weather warning systems in a certain period and time from your choice.
 - Change the language, temperature units, wind speed units upon your preferences.
+- Display the last fetched weather status when in offline mode.

 ## "Cloudy" Screens